0800 9774848

 This can help to preserve the relationship even when it’s at its most delicate.

-However, it’s also good to be able to go ‘off-piste’ when the situation allows.
+At the same time, there may be occasions where a degree of flexibility is appropriate.
+Applying discretion within a structured framework can help maintain goodwill.
 For example, you could say “ordinarily I’d need to do this, but on this occasion I can accept this” as a way to show leniency in a bid to encourage payment.

 Read: How to build a simple and effective credit control policy